pepopg/DropletsHamburgers/README.md

 # DropletsHamburgers
-A little game I made.
+A primative game I made, that is based on the libGDX "A Simple Game" tutorial.

 To compile the project you will need Gradle - https://gradle.org/